mlpack/mlpack/doc/user/methods/gradient_boosting.md

 ---

-Train a gradient boosting model on mixed categorical data, passing arguments into the Train function:
+Train a gradient boosting model on mixed categorical data with the `Train()` function:

 ```c++
 // Load a categorical dataset.